Tipping Point Community

 • Sam Cobbs, CEO (since January 2020): Brings over 25 years of nonprofit experience focused on fighting poverty and serving vulnerable populations.
 Cobbs has stated, "Our goal is to make a measurable difference—to use our experience to work with intention and urgency to defeat poverty," and "The systems that are perpetuating poverty are not broken, they were built this way.
 On purpose."

 • Daniel Lurie, Board Chair and Founder: Founded Tipping Point in 2005, stepped down as CEO in 2020.
-Lurie explained his founding vision: "I saw a need in the Bay Area for an organization to get people engaged and involved in giving back.
+Lurie explained his founding vision: "I saw a need in the Bay Area for an organisation to get people engaged and involved in giving back.
 Tipping Point Community was built to fill that need."
 He chose the name because "I liked Malcolm Gladwell's notion that a few passionate people with a good idea can spark change, big change."

 • Brandi Hudson, Leadership Council Chair